bparanj/crystal/iac/docs/basics/flipped-interaction.md

 10. Finally, you can use the created custom AMI to launch new EC2 instances with the same customized configuration.

 Does this high-level overview help you understand the steps involved in automating the process of creating a custom AMI using boto3?
 Let me know if you have any further questions!
+The high-level tasks you have listed cover the main steps involved in creating a custom AMI from a base Ubuntu 22.04 image using Ansible and boto3.
+However, there are a couple of additional steps that you might want to consider:

+1. Launch an EC2 instance:
+   - After creating the key pair and before running the Ansible master playbook, you need to launch an EC2 instance using the base Ubuntu 22.04 AMI.
+   - This step should include specifying the instance type, key pair, security group, and any other necessary configurations.

+2. Wait for the EC2 instance to be ready:
+   - After launching the EC2 instance, you should wait for it to be in a ready state before proceeding with the Ansible playbook execution.
+   - This step ensures that the instance is fully initialized and accessible via SSH.

+3. Clean up the custom AMI (optional):
+   - After creating the custom AMI, you may want to consider cleaning up any temporary files or configurations that were used during the customization process.
+   - This step helps to ensure that the custom AMI is clean and contains only the necessary components.

+Here's the updated list of high-level tasks:

+1. Select the base image: Ubuntu 22.04
+2. Create an IAM user with EC2, S3, and Secrets Manager access
+3. Download AWS credentials
+4. Configure boto3 with AWS credentials
+5. Verify boto3 configuration
+6. Create a key pair
+7. Launch an EC2 instance using the base Ubuntu 22.04 AMI
+8. Wait for the EC2 instance to be ready
+9. Run the Ansible master playbook on the EC2 instance
+10. Create the custom AMI from the EC2 instance using boto3
+11. Clean up the custom AMI (optional)
+12. Terminate the temporary EC2 instance used for customization

+These tasks provide a comprehensive overview of the process involved in creating a custom AMI using Ansible and boto3.
+Let me know if you have any further questions or if you need assistance with any specific step!